home-assistant/home-assistant.io/source/_integrations/bryant_evolution.markdown

 ## Prerequisites

-It requires that a System Access Module be connected to the HVAC system (e.g., a Bryant SYSTXBBRCT01).
+ - It requires that a System Access Module be connected to the HVAC system (for example, a Bryant SYSTXBBRCT01).

 To install: